zenml-io/zenml/docs/book/resources/integrating.md

 ## Step 2: Create individual stack components

 Each category selected above would correspond to a [stack component](../developer-guide/stacks-profiles-repositories/stacks\_profiles\_repositories.md).
 You can now start developing these individual stack components by following the detailed instructions on each stack component page.
-You may first simply register your stack components with the `zenml <STACK_COMPONENT> flavor register` command.
+You may want to first register your stack components with the `zenml <STACK_COMPONENT> flavor register` command.
 E.g., when [developing an orchestrator](../mlops\_stacks/orchestrators/custom.md) you can use:

 ```
 zenml orchestrator flavor register <THE-SOURCE-PATH-OF-YOUR-ORCHESTRATOR>